sidris-concur/docker/workshop/README.md

 $ docker exec -it hello /bin/sh
 ```

-NOTE: the base image for our App is the lightweight Alpine Linux and it doesn't have the `bash` shell installed.
+__NOTE__: the base image for our App is the lightweight Alpine Linux and it doesn't have the `bash` shell installed.
 Attempting to connect using `/bin/bash` would cause an error.

 ### 5.5.
 Stop the Container